-Over the past 60-plus years, Hudson has consistently comprised of a larger share of the regional population with each passing decade.
+Over the past 60-plus years, Hudson has consistently comprised a larger share of the regional population with each passing decade.
 Over this time, the Town of Hudson - like Merrimack - grew by about 20,000 people and accounts for roughly 12% of the region's population.
-The City of Nashua experienced a growth of roughly 50,000 people over this time period; however, their regional share has decreased over time, and it is anticipated hold steady around 42% for the 2020 Census.
+The City of Nashua experienced growth of roughly 50,000 people over this time period; however, their regional share has decreased over time and has held steady at around 42% for the 2020 Census.
 These results are consistent with the national trend of decentralization to suburban areas over the last half of the 20th century.
 Although, recent data suggest an increasing trend of migration and housing development within certain larger urban centers such as Boston.